Submission Preparation Checklist

 Author Guidelines

-Authors are requested to submit manuscripts in all aspect s of public health related issues in Cambodia including socio-behavioral determinants of health and diseases, infectious disease and non-infectious diseases, health promotion, health service research, health system and policy development, epidemiology, occupational health, environmental health, nutrition and food science and medicine that are of public health concerns and relevance in Cambodia.
-The CJPH accepts original articles, short communications and mini review and student’s abstract.
+Authors are requested to submit manuscripts in all aspects of public health related issues in Cambodia, including socio-behavioral determinants of health and diseases, infectious diseases and non-infectious diseases, health promotion, health service research, health system, and policy development, epidemiology, occupational health, environmental health, nutrition, and food science and medicine that are of public health concern and relevance in Cambodia.
+The CJPH accepts original articles, short communications, mini-reviews, and student’s abstracts.

 Note: All authors are strongly advised to ensure the accuracy and correctness of their English both spelling and grammar.
 Papers without proof of ethical consideration will immediately be rejected.